Buddha-Hopping in Gansu Province

 Zhangye Danxia National Geological Park

 Jiayuguan itself is not a very attractive city as the skyline is dominated by belching smokestacks and cooling towers.
-My hotel was probably located 500 meters away from the entrance to power station which was not the best view I ever had from an hotel window, although it definitely beat the view from my hotel in Zhangye.
-However, it is definitely worth a stopover because of the Jiayuguan Fort, which was built at the beginning of the Ming dynasty and marks the start of the Ming Dynasty Great wall.
+My hotel was probably located 500 meters away from the entrance to power station which was not the best view I ever had from an hotel window.
+However, it is definitely worth a stopover because of the Jiayuguan Fort, which was built at the beginning of the Ming dynasty and marks the start/end of the Ming Dynasty Great Wall.

 Getting to the Mogao Caves from Dunhuang is straightforward as you can either take a mininus or taxi.
 The first minibus leaves Dunhuang at 8am and the last minibus returns to Dunhuang at 6pm.
 A return trip by bus will cost about ¥20 while a return trip by taxi will be closer to ¥150 depending on your haggling skills.